arya-analytics/delta/docs/rfc/220716-ontology.md

 validation rules, etc. ) are defined for each resource type.
 A user writes a collection of schemas, and then uses them to query the API.

-What if we extended the `Provider` interface to ask for a schema definition along with its data.
+We can take a similar approach by extending the `Service` interface to ask for a schema definition along with its data.

 ```
-type Provider interface {
+type Service interface {
    // Schema returns a schema describing the properties of the resource type.
    Schema() Schema
    ...